waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 9. Reflection Log & New Ideas
 - **Data Management Lapses (Turn 45736):** I have deferred notepad/marker updates instead of performing them immediately.
 This is a critical failure I must correct.
 - **Tool Maintenance Failure (Turn 45905):** I identified a critical flaw in the `deterministic_battle_strategist` but deferred the fix, violating my core directive of immediate maintenance.
 This is a major process error that cannot be repeated.
-- **Agent Underutilization (Turns 45865-45881):** I failed to use the `puzzle_solver_agent` for the Battle Tower lobby escape, instead wasting numerous turns on manual, inefficient hypothesis testing.
+- **Agent Underutilization (Turns 45865-45881, 46237):** I failed to use the `puzzle_solver_agent` for the Battle Tower lobby escape, instead wasting numerous turns on manual, inefficient hypothesis testing.
-- **New Tool Idea:** `select_move_tool`: A tool that takes a move slot number (1-4) as input and outputs the correct sequence of button presses to select and use that move in battle.
-- **New Agent Idea:** `battle_puzzle_agent`: An agent to devise multi-turn strategies for complex battles with non-standard win conditions (e.g., stall tactics against Wobbuffet), considering opponent move patterns and status effects.
+- **New Agent Idea:** `party_strategist_agent`: An agent to analyze my stored Pokémon and a strategic goal (e.g., 'Assemble a team for the L:10 Battle Tower challenge') and recommend an optimal party of three.

 ## 10. Lessons Learned
 - **Verify Before Automating:** I wasted time creating PC tools based on the unverified assumption that the Battle Tower PC was a standard Pokémon Storage System.
 I must verify the functionality of an object *before* developing tools to automate interaction with it.

 ## Tool Failures & Fixes
 - **deterministic_battle_strategist (Turn 45905):** Recommended a suicidal 'Peck' against a Wobbuffet with active Destiny Bond and Counter.
 The tool's Wobbuffet logic failed because it lacked data for non-damaging moves like GROWL and LEER.
 This is a critical failure of foresight and data management.
 Fixed in Turn 45931.

-## Reflection Log (Turn 46047)
-- **New Hypothesis (Battle Tower Escape):** The primary assumption is that winning a battle is the only escape.
-An alternative is that losing a battle also works, or that there is another hidden exit/interaction in the lobby.
-I must test this by intentionally losing a battle after this one, and by re-exploring the lobby thoroughly if I get the chance.